London Borough of Croydon: Landmarks

-There are a large number of attractions and places of interest all across the borough of Croydon, ranging from historic sites in the north and south to modern towers in the centre.
+There are numerous attractions and places of interest across the borough of Croydon, ranging from historic sites in the north and south to modern towers in the centre.

-Croydon Airport was once London's main airport, but closed on 30 September 1959 due to the expansion of London and because it didn't have room to grow; so Heathrow International Airport took over as London's main airport.
-It has now been mostly converted to offices, although some important elements of the airport remain.
+Croydon Airport was once London's main airport but closed on 30 September 1959 due to the expansion of London and a lack of room for expansion.
+Heathrow International Airport took over as London's main airport.
+Croydon Airport has now been mostly converted to offices, although some important elements of the airport remain.
 It is a tourist attraction.

 The Croydon Clocktower arts venue was opened by Elizabeth II in 1994.
-It includes the Braithwaite Hall (the former reference library - named after the Rev. Braithwaite who donated it to the town) for live events, David Lean Cinema (built in memory of David Lean), the Museum of Croydon and Croydon Central Library.
-The Museum of Croydon (formerly known as Croydon Lifetimes Museum) highlights Croydon in the past and the present and currently features high-profile exhibitions including the Riesco Collection, The Art of Dr Seuss and the Whatever the Weather gallery.
+It includes the Braithwaite Hall (the former reference library – named after the Rev. Braithwaite who donated it to the town) for live events, the David Lean Cinema (built in memory of David Lean), the Museum of Croydon and Croydon Central Library.
+The Museum of Croydon (formerly known as Croydon Lifetimes Museum) highlights Croydon's past and present and currently features high-profile exhibitions including the Riesco Collection, The Art of Dr Seuss, and the Whatever the Weather gallery.
 Shirley Windmill is a working windmill and one of the few surviving large windmills in Surrey, built in 1854.
 It is Grade II listed and received a £218,100 grant from the Heritage Lottery Fund.
-Addington Palace is an 18th-century mansion in Addington which was originally built as Addington Place in the 16th century.
-The palace became the official second residence of six archbishops, five of whom are buried in St Mary's Church and churchyard nearby.
+Addington Palace is an 18th-century mansion in Addington that was originally built as Addington Place in the 16th century.
+The palace became the official second residence of six archbishops, five of whom are buried in St Mary's Church and the churchyard nearby.

 North End is the main pedestrianised shopping road in Croydon, having Centrale to one side and the Whitgift Centre to the other.
-The Warehouse Theatre is a popular theatre for mostly young performers and is due to get a face-lift on the Croydon Gateway site.
+The Warehouse Theatre is a popular theatre for mostly young performers and was due to get a facelift on the Croydon Gateway site.